Summer drought takes further toll on EU maize harvest

-Consultancy Strategie Grains plans to downgrade its grain maize harvest forecast in its monthly report next week due to poor crops in large producing countries such as France, Romania, Bulgaria and Poland, analyst Benoit Fayaud told Reuters.
+Consultancy Strategie Grains plans to downgrade its grain maize harvest forecast in its monthly report next week due to take account of dry weather damage in large producing countries such as France, Romania, Bulgaria and Poland, analyst Benoit Fayaud told Reuters.

-Good harvests in other major EU maize producers such as Hungary, Italy, Austria and Slovakia would only help cushion the decline, he said.
+Better harvests in other major EU maize producers such as Hungary, Italy, Austria and Slovakia would only help cushion the decline, he said.

 The 28-member bloc harvested 57.4 million tonnes of maize last year, down from a record 75.7 million in 2014.
 In its previous report, Strategie Grains cut its output estimate to 60.6 million tonnes from 61.7 million.